This is the text only version of the Kids Site. For the normal site, please go here.

 “Entertaining takes lots of energy; you might as well save some.”

 When Teley was a kid, there were only a few channels and TVs weren’t used as much.
 He was able to save lots of energy in stand-by mode when nobody was watching.
 But today, TVs are used all the time!
 Teley’s smart, though, and has learned how to save energy in active mode while he’s turned on.
-Saving energy is very important to Teley, since around 10% of a household’s electric bill goes to watching TV.
-With this in mind, he knew he had to tell the rest of the world the benefits of saving energy.
-One day, while flipping through channels, he came across an ad for the ENERGY STARS.
+Saving energy is very important to Teley and he wants to make it his goal to tell the rest of the world about the benefits of saving energy.
+One day, while flipping through channels, he came across an ad for the ENERGY STARs.
 “That’s it!” he exclaimed.
-The very next day, he joined the team and is now spreading the word of energy-efficiency!
+The very next day, he joined the team and is now spreading the word of energy efficiency!

 Howdy partners!
 How about reading a book instead of watching TV sometimes?
 No?
 Ok, ok, how about just turnin’ off the TV when you’re not in the room?
 Thanks a bundle!